SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice.

 Funding to support trainings and programs: Funds are dedicated to hosting trainings and programs for the School community on topics of DEIJ.

-Select Scholars and Preferred Partners: The School has dedicated staff to creating a pipeline for underrepresented students to gain admission to the School and opportunities for employees in partner organizations to access degree programs and professional development opportunities.
+Select Scholars and Preferred Partners: The School has dedicated staff to creating a pipeline for undergraduate students from partner colleges and employees from nonprofit organizations to gain admission to the School.

 Equitable systems that promote academic equity and student success for all students inside and outside the classroom